iPrayag/doctorhere/doctorhere-integration-tests/README.md

 This runs Cucumber features using Cucumber's JUnit runner.
 The `@RunWith(Cucumber.class)` annotation on the `RunCukesTest` class tells JUnit to kick off Cucumber.

-## Use Ant

-Open a command window and run:

-    ant download
-    ant runcukes

-This runs Cucumber features using Cucumber's Command Line Interface (CLI) runner.
-Note that the `RunCukesTest` junit class is not used at all.
-If you remove it (and the `cucumber-junit` jar dependency), it will run just the same.

 ## Overriding options